-Mid-Year Progress Report: The Board of Trustees approved the appointment of Ms. Lisa Cole to the new administrative position of Director of Data Analytics during the May 2019 regular Board meeting.
+Strategy: Hiring of Director of Data Analytics position Task Coordinator(s): Jean Anne Grunloh Cabinet Member: Jean Anne Grunloh Description: Year One - Create a Director of Data Analytics position to oversee the planning, implementation and ongoing operation of the data analytics initiative.
+Status Statement: 11/18/2019 Achieved - strategy development complete Mid-Year Progress Report: The Board of Trustees approved the appointment of Ms. Lisa Cole to the new administrative position of Director of Data Analytics during the May 2019 regular Board meeting.

-Description: Years One, Two and Three - Promote college-wide understanding of data analytics terminology and how data analytics can be used to improve student outcomes and operational efficiencies.

-Mid-Year Progress Report: At this time we are presenting monthly data point discussions at the board of trustees meeting as well as the three employee staff meetings each semester.
-Each month we will discuss a different data point.
-So far, the discussions have been well received and even at a few meetings many good questions were brought up by various staff members to contribute to the data discussions.
+Strategy: Promote college-wide understanding through Data Discussions.
+Task Coordinator(s): Lisa Cole Cabinet Member: Jean Anne Grunloh • o and Three - Promote college-wide understanding of d how data analytics can be used to improve student ciencies.
+Status Statement: 10/21/2019 Meeting progress target discussions at the board of tru meetings each semester.
+Eac discussions have been well re At this time we are presenting monthly data point ustees meeting as well as the three employee staff on month we will discuss a different data point.
+So far, the eccived and even at a few meetings many good of various staff members to contribute to the data

-Description: Year Three - Develop plan and address continual quality improvement and training needs.

-Mid-Year Progress Report: Goal will be pursued in year three of the planning cycle.
+Strategy: Develop plan and address continual quality improvement and training needs.
+Task Coordinator(s): Lisa Cole Cabinet Member: Jean Anne Grunloh Cabinet Notes: Description: Year Th and training needs. ree - Develop plan and address continual quality improvement Status Statement: 11/18/2019 Meeting progress target Mid-Year Progress R Report: Goal will be pursued in year three of the planning cycle.

+Strategy: Establish a data governance model

+Task Coordinator(s): Lee Spaniol

+Cabinet Member: Jean Anne Grunloh

+Cabinet Notes:

-Description: Establish a data governance model including policies and procedures in year one.
-Review and update policies and procedures as we progress with development in years two and three.
+nance model including policies and procedures in es and procedures as we progress with

+Status Statement: 11/07/2019 Meeting progress target

-Mid-Year Progress Report: During 2018, a sub-committee of the Data Analytics Task force completed research and developed three procedures.
-Those three procedures are: 1 - Managing Access to Lake Land College Data; 2 - Data Access and Sharing Internal to Lake Land College; 3 - Data Access and Sharing External to Lake Land College.
-This sub-committee also reviewed the existing Board Policies that relate to this area.
-Those are: 1 - 11.23 Ethics Act; 2 - 11.28 Security of Critical and Sensitive Information; 3 - 11.29 Human Research by Internal and External Constituents.
-The three developed procedures reference the Board Policy as appropriate.
-The sub-committee presented the proposed procedures to the entire Data Analytics Task Force and received approval to move forward.
-The Cabinet reviewed the proposed procedures and approved to move forward.
-The sub-committee presented to the entire campus community, fielded questions, accepted input and finalized the procedures.
+force completed research and develoare: 1 - Managing Access to Lake La Internal to Lake Land College; 3 - Da College.
+This sub-committee also re this area.
+Those are: 1 - 11.23 Ethic Information; 3 - 11.29 Human Resea three developed procedures reference committee presented the proposed p and received approval to move forwa procedures and approved to move forwa 2018, a sub-committee of the Data Analytics Task oped three procedures.
+Those three procedures and College Data; 2 - Data Access and Sharing ata Access and Sharing External to Lake Land viewed the existing Board Policies that relate to s Act; 2 - 11.28 Security of Critical and Sensitive arch by Internal and External Constituents.
+The ce the Board Policy as appropriate.
+The sub- procedures to the entire Data Analytics Task Force ard.
+The Cabinet reviewed the proposed prward.
+The sub-committee presented to the entire as, accepted input and finalized the procedures.